programmingprincess/programmingprincess.github.io/index.md

 <!-- <i class="fa fa-book fa-1x right-padding" aria-hidden="true"></i>
  -->
-Recent Favorite: [Bad Blood](https://www.goodreads.com/review/list/11107091?shelf=currently-reading) by John Carreyrou
+Recent Favorite: [Murder on the Orient Express](https://www.goodreads.com/review/list/11107091?shelf=currently-reading) by Agatha Christie

 ## Updates
 * May '19: I joined Facebook as a software engineering intern on their Pages Ranking team in Seattle.